Sunrider: Controversy & criticism

 In 1992, Sunrider settled with a woman who claimed that the company's products had negatively affected her health.
 The case was settled out of court, even though the woman's estranged husband came forward with information about how poison had been added to the product after she received the products, rendering the lawsuit invalid.

 In 1995, the Chens were charged with orchestrating a tax and customs fraud scheme to evade tens of millions of dollars in taxes.
 They were indicted by a federal grand jury on twenty counts, charging them with conspiracy, tax evasion, filing of false corporate tax returns, and smuggling.

 In 1997, the Chens entered into a plea bargain with the court on the charges of tax evasion and customs fraud.
 Tei-Fu Chen served nearly a year in a minimum-security prison while his wife, Oi-Lin Chen, served six months of home detention.
 The couple paid over $100 million in back taxes, interest, and penalties, and an additional $4 million to avoid forfeiting the items they were accused of smuggling and undervaluing.

 Psychiatrist and Quackwatch co-founder Stephen Barrett has accused the company of making false claims regarding its products' therapeutic effects and reported on legal problems the company has faced from the FDA and the state of California regarding false medical claims.
-However, none of these were substantiated, and the company has never been directed to pay any fines for such wrongdoings.
-In addition, Barret has said that Sunrider distributors do not have the proper qualifications to advise their customers about the products.
-However, since the products are foods, there are actually no qualifications needed to make suggestions for product use.
 The company has instructed distributors to avoid medical claims.